Skip to content

 answers-name string Variable name to store data in.
 Note that this attribute has to be unique within a question, i.e., no value for this attribute should be repeated within a question.

-aria-label string An accessible label for the element.
+aria-label string An accessible label for the input.

 correct-answer string See description Correct answer for grading.
 Defaults to data["correct_answers"][answers-name].

-ignore-case boolean false Whether to enforce case sensitivity (e.g. "hello" != "HELLO").
+ignore-case boolean false Whether to ignore letter case when grading the answer (e.g. hello matches HELLO).

 initial-value string Initial value is added to the text box the first time it is rendered.